 DLJ joins with other top law reviews to produce joint issue celebrating women's achievements in law

-Bara '20 leads first-ever collaboration marking centennial of 19th Amendment ratification and women occupying editor-in-chief slot at Top 16 law schools
+The first-ever collaboration of law reviews marks the centennial of the 19th Amendment's ratification and women occupying the editor-in-chief slot at the Top 16 law schools.

 The student-led Duke Law Journal (DLJ) has joined with the flagship law reviews at the other top-ranked law schools to produce a special edition that commemorates a milestone in legal education: For the first time ever, all of their editors-in-chief are women.